evans36/SynopticMet1/README.md

 Planned future additions/updates include:
 <ul>
+  <li>Adding the locally hosted datasets supporting Labs 3-10 to this repository.
+Alternatively, these data can be downloaded using the notebooks provided in the Scripts directory of this repository, or the notebooks may be rewritten to download the data straight from a cloud provider.
+We did not take this approach so as to avoid having ~10 local copies of the same (large) files.
   <li>Adding labs for a second-semester undergraduate course in synoptic meteorology (frontogenesis/frontolysis, quasi-geostrophic theory, isentropic analysis, isentropic potential vorticity).
 We expect to make these available in mid-2023.</li>
   <li>Reworking each lab so that it is fully self-contained in Jupyter Notebooks.
 Some current lab elements, such as asking students to circle a feature or region on a map that is provided to them or that they create, are not well-suited to the current functionality of Jupyter Notebooks.</li>
   <li>Reworking labs which reference local data to reference cloud-based data.
 Since we use <a href="https://tljh.jupyter.org/en/latest/">The Littlest JupyterHub</a> for our local JupyterHub instance, we're currently stuck on Python 3.7.
 This has prevented us from updating the Notebooks to use the <a href="https://github.com/blaylockbk/Herbie">herbie</a> package's remote GRIB access and subsetting tools.</li>